4meta5/p2p-networking-crypto/HPBF/tcp.md

 The delay imposed by three-way handshake makes new TCP connections expensive to create `=>` connection reuse is a critical optimization for any application running over TCP

 **TCP Fast Open (TFO)** strives to reduce the latency penalty imposed on new TCP connections.
 The basic improvement is that TFO allows data transfer within the SYN packet.

+## Congestion Control

+When IP and TCP are used together, IP gateways are vulnerable to **congestion collapse**.
+If the roundtrip time exceeds the maximum retransmission interval for any host, the host will send more copies of the same datagrams, thereby flooding all available buffers and leading to significant packet loss.